 Embrace the area you’re in.
 If your planning on going skiing or even sledging in the days before your wedding itself then ask your videographer if they can come and film you.
 I usually offer this as part of my service because it’s part of the story in my eyes.

-I had great fun filming with John and Claire when they went sledging.
+I had great fun filming with Esther and Chen Yi when they went sledging.
 In this case I was using three different cameras while also sledging down a steep run.

 It helped I was experienced at ‘action filming’ as well as sledging.